vtog/labGuides/source/ocp/node-mirror-registry.rst

    `Openshift Client Mirror Plugin <https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/oc-mirror.tar.gz>`_

 #.
-On connected host extract and setup "Openshift Client" and "Mirror Plugin".
+On connected workstation extract and setup "Openshift Client" and "Mirror
+   Plugin".

 #.
 Create the following "imageset-config.yaml" file.
 In the content below I'm
    mirroring OCP v4.12, more specifically only v4.12.5.
 I've also added some